ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 - Vendor or implementation specific properties must use the vendor's or implementation’s name or acronym as Namespace.

-### Transport Property Types
+### Transport Property Types {#property-types}

 Transport Properties can have one of a set of data types:

 - Boolean: can take the values "true" and "false"; representation is implementation-dependent.
-- Integer: can take positive or negative numeric values; range and representation is implementation-dependent.
+- Integer: can take positive or negative numeric integer values; range and representation is implementation-dependent.
+- Numeric: can take positive or negative numeric values; range and representation is implementation-dependent.
 - Enumeration: can take one value of a finite set of values, dependent on the property itself.
 The representation is implementation dependent; however,